Dr. Watson: Video games

 Watson appears alongside Holmes in multiple Sherlock Holmes video games, such as Sherlock Holmes: Consulting Detective (1991) and its two sequels, and The Lost Files of Sherlock Holmes (1992) and its sequel.
 Watson also appears with Holmes in the Sherlock Holmes series of video games developed by Frogwares.

 Watson appears at the start of The Great Ace Attorney: Adventures (2015), where he is murdered while teaching in Japan.
 His role as an assistant to Sherlock Holmes is instead filled by another character named Iris Watson, who claims to be his daughter and uses "Dr. John H. Watson" as a pen name.
 Both Watsons had their names changed to Wilson due to copyright concerns in international releases.

 G5 Entertainment published a free-to-play hidden object game called Sherlock (2020), featuring Watson and Holmes.

 Print

 Stephen King, the American novelist, wrote a short story called "The Doctor's Case" in the 1993 collection Nightmares & Dreamscapes, where Watson actually solves the case instead of Holmes.
 Watson appears as a supporting character in several of American author Laurie R. King's Mary Russell detective novels.

 American author Michael Mallory began a series of stories in the mid-1990s featuring Watson's mysterious second wife, whom he called Amelia Watson.
 In Sherlock Holmes's War of the Worlds, Watson's second wife is Violet Hunter, from "The Adventure of the Copper Beeches".

+Robert Ryan wrote a series of thriller novels featuring Watson as an army Major in World War I.